ndiayesamba1996/restyled.io/Running-Restyled-Locally.md

 ## Caveats

-`restyle-path` will run only pull the Docker image when it doesn't exist already.
+`restyle-path` will only pull the Docker image when it doesn't exist already.
 To update the image, use `-p`.

 `restyle-path` will use the `remote_files` stanza of your configuration if present.
 This may leave extra files in your working directory afterwards.